 - Or is it two days before the menstrual cycle takes a downward curve that everything the partner does isn’t hitting the sweet spot?

-- Or is there a loss of a job that causes one partner to feel irritated with the other’s inability to pull up his/her bootstraps and get going?
+- If there a loss of a job that causes one partner to feel irritated with the other’s inability to pull up his/her bootstraps and get going?

 - Or is it when there’s a disagreement on which homeschool philosophy the homeschool family should follow, or whether the kids should even be homeschooling at all?